prajanal/Cyclistic-Bike-Share/README.md

 **Steps to Add a "day_of_week" Column in Google Sheets**

-1. Create the "day_of_week" Column
+**Create the "day_of_week" Column**
-Open Your Google Sheet:
+* Open Your Google Sheet:
-Navigate to the Google Sheet you are working on.
+* Navigate to the Google Sheet you are working on.

-       2. Create a New Column:
+  **Create a New Column:**
- Scroll to Column O (or the next available empty column).
+ * Scroll to Column O (or the next available empty column).
-In cell O1, type day_of_week to name the new column.
+* In cell O1, type day_of_week to name the new column.

-2. Enter the Formula
+  **Enter the Formula**
-Enter the Formula in O2:
+* Enter the Formula in O2:
-In cell O2, enter the formula =WEEKDAY(C2, 1).
+* In cell O2, enter the formula =WEEKDAY(C2, 1).
-This formula will return a number representing the day of the week (1 = Sunday, 7 = Saturday).
+* This formula will return a number representing the day of the week (1 = Sunday, 7 = Saturday).

  5. **Creating Pivot table**

-     1. Create a Pivot Table
+    * Piviot table
-Open Your Google Sheet:Insert a Pivot Table:
+* Open Your Google Sheet:Insert a Pivot Table:
-Click anywhere on your data sheet.
+* Click anywhere on your data sheet.
-Go to the top menu and click on Data > Pivot table.
+* Go to the top menu and click on Data > Pivot table.

-Set Up the Pivot Table
+**Set Up the Pivot Table**
-1. Add Rows and Columns:
+*  Add Rows and Columns:
-In the Pivot table editor, under Rows, add ‘member_casual’ and ‘day_of_week’ In the Values area, add ‘ride_length’.
+* In the Pivot table editor, under Rows, add ‘member_casual’ and ‘day_of_week’
+* In the Values area, add ‘ride_length’.
-Add Values:
+* Add Values:
-In the Values area, add ride_length:Click on Summarize by and select AVERAGE to calculate the average ride length.
+* In the Values area, add ride_length:Click on Summarize by and select AVERAGE to calculate the average ride length.
-Add ride_id to the Values area:Click on Summarize by and select COUNTA to count the number of rides.
+* Add ride_id to the Values area:Click on Summarize by and select COUNTA to count the number of rides.

 6. **Summary:**

-Due to the amount of content, the summary is too large to post on GitHub; a .PNG file has to be done.
+* Due to the amount of content, the summary is too large to post on GitHub; a .PNG file has to be done.

 Bike share data pivot table for February 2024